elotroalex/chiens/_texts/translation.md

 - defeat.
 - they advance
-- {:.pr} the massacres, my massacres, the fumes, my fumes build a road, hardly clear, of water jets launched by the vents of fire
+- {:.pr} the massacres, my massacres, the fumes, my fumes build a road, hardly clear, of water jets gushing from the blaze

 ---

 [63]({{site.baseurl}}/chiens/p063.html){:.pagetitle}

 - but they advance ...
-- the tired eyes? hands cut like a maroon?
+- the tired eyes? hands chopped off like a maroon?
 - slave?
 - they will not have me.
-- riding my hate and my hope.
+- riding out my hate and my hope.
 - I still have ravines
 - I still have mountains ...
-- at the bottom of a hole protected from the winds, I would still watch the secret tides
+- at the bottom of a hole protected from the winds, I will still watch the secret tides
 - the revolts of silt and black earth.
 - onward, my friends.